jackiefletcher/triangle-type/README.md

-##Band Venue Tracker
+##Triangle Type

-This will create an app to add a list of bands to venues, and to update/delete the band information.
+This will create an app to check the three sides of a triangle and determine what type of triangle it is.

 ##Setup
-Assuming you have ruby installed.
-In the terminal:

-`gem install bundle`

-`bundle`

-See schema.rb for more details.

-`ruby app.rb`

-Go to http://localhost:4567 in your browser
+Open the triangle.html file in your browser.

+Please note the JQuery library and Bootstrap CSS styles are included via links in the html html document headers.

 ##Tests
 Testing the Javascript functions can be done by opening the spec-runner.html file.

-JQuery and Bootstrap CSS styles are included via links in the html html document headers.

 ##Motivation